rudy-patel/clean-my-music/README.md

 # Clean my music
-An iOS app to quickly create a clean version of your existing Apple Music playlists.
+An iOS app to quickly create clean versions of your existing Apple Music playlists.